HenrikSamuelsson/cpp-how-to-program-tenth-edition-global-edition/chapter-01/exercise-01-04/exercise-01-04.md

 *Output unit* is a logical unit of the computer that sends information which has already been processed by the computer to various devices so that it may be used outside the computer.

+## e

+*Primary memory unit also known as random access memory (RAM)* is a logical unit of the computer that retains information but is volatile (data is typically lost when the power is switched off) whereas *secondary memory such as hard drives* provides a means of retaining large chunks of information relatively permanently.